usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * [#2406](https://github.com/usethesource/rascal/pull/2406) - Removing extend cycle
 * [#2393](https://github.com/usethesource/rascal/pull/2393) - Switching to release of rascal that includes the new typechecker changes
 * [#2411](https://github.com/usethesource/rascal/pull/2411) - Fixed type error
+* [vallang #287](https://github.com/usethesource/vallang/pull/287) - fix issue #286 with tests
+* [vallang #288](https://github.com/usethesource/vallang/pull/288) - Increase performance of IString Readers for the `read(CharBuffer)` overload
+* [vallang #289](https://github.com/usethesource/vallang/pull/289) - Added support for writing formfeed and backspace escaped characters
+* [vallang #301](https://github.com/usethesource/vallang/pull/301) - Support map field names in binary reader
+* [vallang #302](https://github.com/usethesource/vallang/pull/302) - removed implicit changes to RandomTypeConfig during the recursive random type generator.
+* [vallang #303](https://github.com/usethesource/vallang/pull/303) - randomValue now also takes a RandomTypesConfig such that we can prevent, for example, the generation of random ADTs in a TypeStore
+* [vallang #304](https://github.com/usethesource/vallang/pull/304) - workaround or fix for the npe during Rascal testing
+* [vallang #310](https://github.com/usethesource/vallang/pull/310) - add inferred return type to IWithKeywordParameters::getParameter to avoid a lot of casting in client code.
+This should be source-backward compatible, not binary though

 ### Fixed issues since version 0.40.0

-The following list of bugs, enhancements and other issues were registered with the rascal project and solved in the time frame since version 0.40.0.
+The following list of bugs, enhancements and other issues were registered with the rascal and vallang projects and solved in the time frame since version 0.40.0.
 Some older issues were also fixed as you can see.
 Most issues however, were detected while alpha and beta testing new features.

+* [vallang #286](https://github.com/usethesource/vallang/issues/286) - Type.compareTo is broken
 * [#2079](https://github.com/usethesource/rascal/issues/2079) - `RASCAL.MF` generated by `newRascalProject` triggers an error in VS Code
 * [#2072](https://github.com/usethesource/rascal/issues/2072) - Generalize `getCategory` in `ProductionAdapter` to get any tag value
 * [#2009](https://github.com/usethesource/rascal/issues/2009) - char-class type reificiation does something wrong for high surrogate/low surrogate pairs